chh456/ines_cluster/README.md

 ssh-copy-id outsider@192.168.1.111
 ```

-* Optional: It's easier to work directly on the data stock without having to ssh into the server module anytime
+* Optional: It's easier to work directly on the data stock without having to ssh into the server module everytime
 ```
 # Install sshfs
 sudo apt-get install sshfs